 When you’ve decided to make a move into a new home there are many unanswered questions to think about.
 Add using propane to that list, especially if you’ve never lived in a propane powered home before, and that can lead to more questions.
 Propane is an energy source that is embraced by nearly 50 million homeowners, according to the National Propane Gas Association.
-Every year, more families are discovering this clean and efficient energy source.
-Below we discuss a few items to think about when purchasing a propane powered home.
+Every year, more families are discovering this clean and efficient energy source which leads to more questions about propane powered homes.
+Here are some common questions about propane powered homes:

 1. I’ve never used propane before, what can I expect?